-There are three scheduled trees at 245 Oxford Terrace but these are not in a part of the site that would constrain development.
-EDSCOPE Other Development Constraints There are a number of heritage items and settings throughout the cluster including several historic industrial and commercial buildings, Duncan's buildings on High Street, the Odeon theatre and a historic homestead site.
+TOTAL WEIGHTED SCORE (out of 104) 89 There are three scheduled trees at 245 Oxford Terrace but these are not in a part of the site that would constrain development.
+Other Development Constraints There are a number of heritage items and settings throughout the cluster including several historic industrial and commercial buildings, Duncan's buildings on High Street, the Odeon theatre and a historic homestead site.
 4 8 Part of the cluster is designated for the South Frame.
 The purpose of the designation is to provide for landscaping, walking and cycling tracks and some offices, retail activity and facilities for health, education and innovation.
 Visibility Vacant sites generally front onto main distributor roads and would have good visibility from them.
-4 12 The cluster benefits to some extent from good transport connections which can bring customers in from further afield and proximity to office workers and visitor accommodation facilities in the Central City.
-The plan anticipates and encourages intensification of residential activities in the Central City including within this commercial centre.
-At the moment, however, the character of development in the centre and most of its immediate walkable catchment is primarily commercial or industrial.
+4 12 The cluster benefits to some extent from good transport connections which can bring customers in from further afield and proximity to office workers and visitor accommodation facilities in the Central City. and most of its immediate walkable catchment is primarily commercial or industrial.